CloudBreadPaPa/cloudbreadpapa.github.io/about.md

 ---
-layout: post
+layout: page
-title:  "about"
+title:  "About author"
 description: about page
+permalink: /about.html
 date:   2020-05-06 09:00:00 +0900
-categories: about
 ---

 # About